Kelsea

 Kelsea (stylized in all lowercase) is the third studio album by American country pop artist Kelsea Ballerini.
 The album was released on March 20, 2020.
 Kelsea debuted at numbers 2 and 12 on the Top Country Albums and Billboard 200 charts, respectively.
 It spawned four official singles "Homecoming Queen?", "The Other Girl", "Hole in the Bottle", and "Half of My Hometown" as well as two promotional singles "Club" and "LA".

 Background

 Ballerini announced via Instagram in July 2019 that her third album was complete.
 The album title and its release date were revealed on January 20, 2020.
-The album's tracklist was revealed on February 27, 2020.
+The album's track list was revealed on February 27, 2020.

 Ballerini wrote or co-wrote all 13 tracks on the album.
 Two tracks have credited guest vocalists: "The Other Girl" is a duet with Halsey and "Half of My Hometown" features harmony vocals from Kenny Chesney.

 Singles

 The lead single of the album was "Homecoming Queen?" which was released on September 6, 2019.
 Ballerini sang it at the 53rd Annual Country Music Association Awards in November.

 "The Other Girl," featuring Halsey, was released on April 20, 2020 as the album's second single.

 On February 28, 2020, "Hole in the Bottle" was released as a promotional single but was later made an official single on May 27, 2020.
 A remix featuring Canadian singer Shania Twain was released November 13, 2020.

 "Half of My Hometown," featuring Kenny Chesney, was released on April 19, 2021 as the album's fourth single.